 Most chapters/fraternities of Lay Dominicans have elderly or disabled members who are unable to attend the meetings.
 As part of our ongoing formation we have a responsibility for those members in this category who wish to remain connected with the Order and with their chapter/fraternity.
 Our concern for and kindness to these members is a very important part of our life of preaching, prayer and community.
 Our community life is tenuous in comparison to the Friars or Sisters but it is still a valid part of our Dominican commitment.
 Others will see how we care for our elderly/disabled members and this is preaching in action.

-EUROPEAN COUNCIL FOR LAY DOMINICAN FRATERNITIES
+OF LAY DOMINICAN FRATERNITIES

-Dear sisters and brothers,
+Dear Brothers and Sisters,

 This is an account of the last meeting of the ECLDF, which took place

 in Bratislava, Slovakia between 12-15 October.